Over the past few months, I’ve been asked by clients whether foreign nationals who are in the United States on work visas are eligible for FMLA leave.

-Because of the risks associated with a DOL finding that an unpaid leave was not authorized, Tejas reminds us that it is critical for employers to properly document the FMLA leave.
+Because of the risks associated with a DOL finding that an unpaid leave was not authorized, it is critical for employers to properly document the FMLA leave.
 Whenever possible, an employee leave request form should be used, and the employer must provide the requisite FMLA notices and secure medical certification so it can provide DOL and/or INS with all the information necessary to establish that the employee was appropriately on an FMLA-protected leave of absence.

 What About U.S. Citizens Working Abroad?
 Are They Protected by the FMLA?